awestover/enchantedForest/README.md

    * motion
    * collision detection
 - camera
-- figure out how to use tiled
+- figure out how to use tiled [alek made some progress on this]

 ## COOL
 - inventorty system